-You may wish to bring someone along when you get your results.
+You may wish to bring someone with you when you get your results.
 If you are told you have a genetic mutation, having someone who cares about you at your side can be very reassuring.
 Because a great deal of information is discussed, it may also be helpful to have another person to listen and help remember what was said.

 Of course, genetic information can affect the whole family.
 You might be going through this process with your family involved, in which case they may join you when you get the results.
 Or you may be the only one in your family who can get this information or who wants it.
 In fact, some family members may have strong feelings against genetic testing.
-And sometimes, they may ask you to keep the results secret from them and the rest of the world.
+And sometimes they may ask you to keep the results secret from them and the rest of the world.
 But keeping a secret doesn't mean you should pursue this process alone and without support.
 This is one reason why having a genetic counselor to help you through it is so important.

-I advise women to share their genetic test results with every blood relative in their family!
-Although I have heard some convincing reasons why someone would not share results (particularly if the relative doesn't want to know) I encourage people who test positive to let family members know — this includes 2nd and 3rd degree relatives.
+"I advise women to share their genetic test results with every blood relative in their family!
+Although I have heard some convincing reasons why someone would not share results (particularly if the relative doesn't want to know), I encourage people who test positive to let family members know — this includes 2nd and 3rd degree relatives.

-Many genetic counselors provide patients with a letter that they can send to relatives if they don't have a particularly close relationship or don't feel comfortable sharing the information by phone or in person.
+"Many genetic counselors provide patients with a letter that they can send to relatives if they don't have a particularly close relationship or don't feel comfortable sharing the information by phone or in person.
 I like the idea of involving the genetic counselor because then the family member knows where to go for more information.

-I also encourage women to share their test results with their health care providers.
-It's important information for your health care provider to have.
-In my case I chose to share my test results with my entire health care team.
+"I also encourage women to share their test results with their healthcare providers.
+It's important information for your healthcare provider to have.
+In my case I chose to share my test results with my entire healthcare team."-- Sue Friedman, M.D.